schlagert/bootstrap/README.md

 Configuration
 -------------

-The `bootstrap` application already comes with sensible defaults (except for regex used to decide whether to connect to a certain node or not).
+The `bootstrap` application already comes with sensible defaults (except for the regex used to decide whether to connect to a certain node or not).
 However, many things can be customized if desired.
 For this purpose the following configuration options are available and can be configured in the application